VivaanSingh21/Super-Stable-Matching-Algorithm/README.md

 # Super-Stable-Matching-Algorithm
 Super Stable Matching Algorithm

+NOTE: TO run the webpage, run python3 graphical_interface.py

 This project implements Super Stable Matching, based on Robert W. Irving's paper on Stable Marriage with Indifference.
 The goal is to find a stable pairing where no two participants strictly prefer each other over their assigned match.

 1. Algorithm - stable_super_matching